kdave/btrfs-progs/Documentation/btrfs-balance.rst

 Roughly calculating for data, *75G - 64G = 11G*, the used/total ratio is
 about *85%*.
 How can we can interpret that:

-* chunks are filled by 85% on average, ie. the *usage* filter with anything smaller than 85 will likely not affect anything
+* chunks are filled by 85% on average, i.e. the *usage* filter with anything smaller than 85 will likely not affect anything
 * in a more realistic scenario, the space is distributed unevenly, we can assume there are completely used chunks and the remaining are partially filled